redox-os/website/content/news/rsoc-dwrr.md

         38 |         56843 |        1866.29 |      44897.07 |         25.55 |      42
         39 |         71053 |        1871.83 |      46633.38 |         26.17 |      42
     ```
+    The Avg Response Time is now 11x lower than standard DWRR while the highes priority queues have gone from 6 ticks to 26 in response time.
+Avg Execs show do show a large reduction for higher priorities from ~7000 ticks to ~1800 ticks.

     I think I have convinced you by this point that interleaved DWRR is a good middle ground between the fairness of the simple RR and the performance in DWRR (for high priority tasks)!